WCSCourses/GCV_2025/course_modules_2025/Intro_metagenomics/Metagenomics_WCS.md

 - data directory: contains the sample and negative control datasets, as well as the human genome (it’s not the actual human genome due to space constraints, but it will work for this practical)
 - kraken_db directory: contains the database that we’ll use for classification later

+Note that the sample and negative control were sequenced using Illumina paired end sequencing, and there is a separate file for each of the directions. sample1_1.fq.gz contains the read 1s and sample1_2.fq.gz contains the read 2s.

 Throughout this practical, you should process the sample and negative control datasets in the same way.
 This means you’ll run most commands twice, once for the sample and once for the negative control (don’t worry, there are faster ways to do this if you have lots of samples!).
 You’ll compare the results at the end.

 Try to work out the commands yourself first.
 If you get stuck, there are some clues within the tutorial, and the answers are in a separate document.
-Don’t worry if you don’t finish the whole tutorial in the time allowed – you’ll get more out of it if you try to do a few steps yourself and all the commands are available for you to refer to later.
+Don’t worry if you don’t finish the whole tutorial in the time allowed – all the commands are available for you to refer to later.

 ## Quality Control